sagitbolat/skyengine_sdl/ideas.md

     * Drawing lines of variable thickness
     * Drawing Triangles
 * Add a method to blit a whole bitmap to the screen.
+* Physics engine. (simple kinematics only for now).
 * Rotation of bitmaps.
 * Sound